The initial-boundary value problem for Schr\"odinger-Korteweg-de Vries system on the half-line: Introduction

 The Schr\"odinger-Korteweg-de Vries (NLS-KdV) system is given by the coupled equations:

 where $u=u(x,t)$ is a complex-valued function, $v=v(x,t)$ is a real valued function and $\alpha,\, \beta, \, \gamma$ are real constants.

 More precisely, the system consists in a non-linear coupling of the classical cubic nonlinear Schr\"odinger (NLS) and Korteweg-de Vries (KdV) equations.
 For a didactic introduction to both models we refer the books \cite{Linares-Ponce} and \cite{Tao}.
 From the physical point of view the NLS-KdV system governs the interactions between short-wave, $u=u(x, t)$, and long wave, $v=v(x, t)$, in dispersive media.
-For or example, the interactions described by \eqref{SKpuro} can arises in some phenomena of fluid mechanics as well as plasma physics.
+For example, the interactions described by \eqref{SKpuro} can arises in some phenomena of fluid mechanics as well as plasma physics.
 We refer the works \cite{fi1}, \cite{fi2}, \cite{fi3} and \cite{fi4} for a better description of these applications.
-Recently, the authors of the works \cite{D-Nuyen-S, Liu-Nguyen} ensure that NLS-KdV system can not be deduced from the water wave equations.
+Recently, the authors of the works \cite{D-Nuyen-S, Liu-Nguyen} studied more deeply the physical derivation of the model and they ensure that NLS-KdV system can not be deduced from the water wave equations.